t4d-gmbh/working-with-git/source/git/principles.md

 Following the history of a repository becomes easier if the single branches incorporate some subject specificity, leading to a further set of best practices:

 :::{card} Best practices (2/4)
-- Agglomerate commit with a similar subject or purpose in a common branch
+- Agglomerate commits with a similar subject or purpose in a common branch
 - Incorporate branches with completed purpose
 :::